 Some families also want a home-based ritual.
 We have prepared a Brit Habat (Daughter’s Covenant) service that is often organized in addition to the Torah naming.

 The boy’s name is given at the brit milah, the “Covenant of Circumcision”.
 It is a mitzvah to perform the circumcision on the eighth day after birth, even if that day is a Shabbat or festival (there are some exceptions).
 The brit milah is a sign of the covenant which binds the child to the people of Israel, and through them to God.
 A mohel (ritual circumciser) is specially trained for this function.
 At Beth Tzedec we give approval to mohalim who are Shabbat observant and conduct the circumcision according to Jewish law and tradition.
 The mohel will make arrangements with you for the circumcision ceremony in your home or at the synagogue.
 The celebration following should be kosher.
-If you wish to hold the ceremony and celebration at Beth Tzedec, please contact our events coordinator, Florence Bendelac, as soon as possible following the birth.

 The Torah mandates that every first-born son is to be dedicated to God as a recollection of the Exodus from Egypt when the first-born Hebrews were spared from the Tenth Plague.
 However, a substitution or redemption ceremony frees the boy from this status.
 This mitzvah only applies to the son of parents who are neither Kohen nor Levi, and when the baby is the mother’s first conception, and born by vaginal delivery.
 The boy is redeemed on the 31st day of birth (or following Shabbat if that is the 31st day), by giving a Kohen capable of performing the rites five silver dollar coins.
 Beth Tzedec has silver coins specifically minted for this purpose which member families are welcome to use.
 It is customary to make a kosher festive meal at the ceremony of redemption.
 To determine if a Pidyon Ha-Ben is required, please contact one of our Rabbis immediately after the brit milah.